-If for any reason a UIM assembly is needed to be replaced, follow the procedure below to make sure the replacement UIM is setup properly for your system and functioning properly.
+If for any reason a UIM assembly is needed to be replaced follow the procedure below to make sure the replacement UIM is setup properly for your system and functioning properly.

 - 1. Install the UIM assembly using the instructions provided with the service part. - 2.
 If using the UIM rotary switches to control float voltage make sure switches are set for the desired settings.
 If using web page UIM control then after AC is applied check all settings for proper setup. - 3.
 With the proper voltage iPMs in the charger chassis apply AC power to the unit.
 Verify setting on web page or on rotary switches. - 4.
 The UIM assembly will connect with the iPMs and determine the proper Nominal DC Output Voltage setting for the System Setting and adjust some charger settings based off of this information. - 5.
-If the UIM assembly was factory set for a default of 130 volt nominal and is being used in a 48 volt nominal system, the IPMs will be turned off on power up (iPM LEDs off).
-This will also happen if the UIM assembly was setup for as a 48 volt nominal system and is now being used in a 130 volt nominal system.
-The 24V UIM is a totally different board assembly and will not work in the 48V or 130V systems. - 6.
+If the UIM assembly was factory set for a default of 12 volt nominal and being used in a 24 volt nominal system the IPMs will be turned off on power up (iPM LEDs off).
+This will also happen if the UIM assembly was setup for a 24 volt nominal system and now being used in a 12 volt nominal system. - 6.
 One of two methods will need to be used to allow the iPMs to be turned on.
 Either reboot the UIM assemblies by removing all UIM power sources (AC and DC) or using the web page controls on the dashboard go to Manual Control, Output Control and click on the Turn Output On.
 Charger output should come on and iPM LEDs will come on. - 7.
-With DC battery not connected you can check for proper float voltage at the charger terminal block.
+With DC battery not connected you can check for proper float voltage at the charger terminal posts.